Bertram L. Podell

 Bertram Lawrence "Bert" Podell (December 27, 1925 – August 17, 2005) was an American politician who served in the New York State Assembly for six terms and part of a seventh, and was a member of the United States House of Representatives from New York for part of one term and three full terms.
+He was a Democrat.

+In 1973, Podell was charged with bribery.
+He pled guilty to reduced charges of conspiracy and conflict of interest.

 Personal life

 Podell was born on December 27, 1925, in Brooklyn, New York, the oldest of three children born to Hyman Podell and Henriette Menaker Podell.
 The family name was originally Podolsky.
 He attended Abraham Lincoln High School, joined the United States Navy for World War II, and served from 1944 until 1946.
 Podell graduated from St. John's University in 1947 and Brooklyn Law School in 1950.

 Professional and political career

 Podell practiced in New York City, and specialized in real estate law.

+State assembly

 In 1954, he ran for the New York State Assembly; he defeated incumbent Thomas A. Dwyer in the Democratic primary, and went on to defeat Republican Irving Kornblum and two other candidates to win the general election.
 He served from 1955 to 1968, sitting in the 170th, 171st, 172nd, 173rd, 174th, 175th, 176th and 177th New York State Legislatures.